sinazarriess/many_names_collection/proc_data_phase0/mn_v2.0/README.md

    * buildings
    * clothing

-**verif-annos** abbreviation for the annotations collected in the verification crowd-sourcing, includes:
+**verif-annos** Abbreviation for the annotations collected in the verification crowd-sourcing, includes:
     * adequacy of the name, given a target object
     * if inadequate, what could be the possible source of error
         (bounding box, visual, linguistic, other)